stryker-mutator/stryker-html-reporter/README.md

 #Stryker HTML Reporter

-An HTML Reporter for the JavaScript mutation testing framework [Stryker](https://stryker-mutator.github.io)
+A HTML Reporter for the JavaScript mutation testing framework [Stryker](https://stryker-mutator.github.io)

 ## Warning
 The stryker-html-reporter will be available from stryker v0.4.0 onward (which should be released soon).